Fee For Service

 In this last clip in the series, the mothers talk about how they’re hearing from teachers about how much their kids have progressed, that there are no negative side effects from the therapy, and the big decrease they’ve noticed in anxiety.
 Video by Geoff Webb, Vancouver Filmmaker and Photographer: cargocollective.com/geoffwebb.
 Doug West, Manager of Autism Services, interviews.

-Both ADHD and anxiety disorders are characterized by dysfunction and mismanagement of the brain’s energy: they get in the way of the brain’s ability to learn.
-By treating ADHD and anxiety, neurofeedback training helps to ‘clear a path’ for learning to occur and is now recognized as the best support intervention for Attention Deficit Hyperactivity Disorder.
+Both ADHD and anxiety disorders are characterized by dysregulation and mismanagement of the brain’s energy.
+With neurofeedback training, symptoms related to ADHD and anxiety are reduced which helps to ‘clear a path’ for learning to occur.
+The American Academy of Pediatrics recognizes neurofeedback training as a Level 1 best support intervention for Attention Deficit Hyperactivity Disorder.